 Cooking is a passionate profession, and becoming a chef is rarely calculated.
 It takes creativity, discipline, dedication, and precision to gain recognition in this field, let alone reach excellence.
 The journey is often rocky and paved with endless nights and early mornings.
 One must be a philanthropist, loving the things that nourish, wishing to satisfy the human desire for good food.
 Juan Danilo is all that and, having mastered the art of creating incredible ceviche, is a secret shaman among chefs.

-Like many shamans in his homeland Peru, Juan Danilo believes that food has healing powers.
+Like many shamans in his homeland, Peru, Juan Danilo believes food has healing powers.
 He has exact knowledge of the various effects of different spices and herbs and works consciously with them.
 If the right ingredients are used in the right quantities, not only is the joy of eating awakened, but also the joy of life, he explains.

 “Every day we have the chance to create great things and to make something special out of who we are, ” he says, “every day you can be grateful for the talents you were blessed with, and every day you should return what you are capable to give, to keep the flow of good energies alive.”

 Juan starts his mornings by cleansing the air of bad energies, smells and bacteria with the smoked wood Palo Santo, one of many traditional rituals he has brought back from South America.